- ● Pores represent the openings of ducts carrying sweat and oil or sebum from deeper layers of the skin on to the surface.

-- ● Skin pores are of different sizes, ranging between 5–10 μm and 40–80 μm in diameter.
+- ● Pores are of different sizes, ranging between 5–10 μm and 40–80 μm in diameter.

 What Are Open Pores?

-What Causes Large Pores On The Face?
+What Causes Large Open Pores?

-How To Diagnose Facial Pores?
+How To Diagnose Large Open Pores?

-- Percentage of skin surface affected
+- Size of the affected area

 Are You At Risk?